 Off with your head!
 Cactus propagation is commonly done by grafting, a process where a cut piece of one species is grown onto a wounded piece of another.
 Grafting cactus plants is a straightforward method of propagation which even a novice gardener can try.
-Different species work better with different methods but a brief cactus grafting guide follows with basic instructions on how to graft a cactus.
+Different species work better with different methods, but a brief cactus grafting guide follows with basic instructions on how to graft a cactus.

 Cacti comprise some of my favorite plants due to their uniqueness of form and unusual characteristics.
-Propagation is through grafting, stem cuttings, leaf cuttings, seed or offsets.
+Propagation is done through grafting, stem cuttings, leaf cuttings, seed or offsets.
 Growing cactus from seed is a long process, as germination may be unreliable and growth is at a snail’s pace.
 Broadly, cacti that do not produce offsets can be propagated by grafting as long as there is a compatible rootstock.
 The grafted part is called a scion and the base or rooted part is the rootstock.

 Cactus Grafting Guide